Show All Answers

 If you see someone washing their car at home, please share these tips or direct them to streetstocreeks.org for more information.

-Customers who reduce their water usage will see a decrease in the water usage portion of their monthly water bill.
+Customers who reduce their water usage will see a decrease in the water usage billing portion of their monthly water bill.
+The four-year rate plan has not impacted by the current drought because Santa Rosa has taken other measures to balance its budget during the current drought.

-The City offers many programs and incentives to assist customers in reducing water use, eliminating water waste, and improving water use efficiency.
-In addition to the rebates and incentives listed below, the City’s Water Use Efficiency team provides FREE do-it-yourself WaterSmart Home check-up kits and in-person outdoor on-site visits to assess irrigation efficiency and make recommendations.
+Santa Rosa Water offers many programs and incentives to assist customers in reducing water use, eliminating water waste, and improving water use efficiency.
+In addition to the rebates and incentives listed below, the Water Use Efficiency team provides FREE do-it-yourself WaterSmart Home check-up kits and in-person indoor and outdoor on-site visits to assess irrigation efficiency and make recommendations.

-For more information contact the Water Use Efficiency team at 707-543-3985 or WaterSmart@srcity.org.
+For more information contact the Water Use Efficiency team at 707-543-3985 or [email protected], or visit www.srcity.org/WaterSmart

-Water supplies will continue to decrease if we do not have significant rain this fall and winter.
+Water supplies will continue to decrease if we do not have significant rain this next fall and winter.
 Based on available regional water supply from Sonoma Water, the City may need to implement additional restrictions on water use as defined in the City’s Water Shortage Contingency Plan.
+More information about this plan can be found at www.srcity.org/UWMP.

-Other Sonoma County agencies that purchase water from Sonoma Water must also reduce their water purchases from Sonoma Water by at least a 20%.
+Other Sonoma County agencies that purchase water from Sonoma Water must also reduce their water purchases from Sonoma Water by up to 20%.
 Check with the individual city or water district to determine the level of reduction required.

 Additional information is available online at srcity.org/SaveWater or by calling the Water Use Efficiency Program at 707-543-3985.
 For more information on your water bill or to update the number of residents in your household, please call Santa Rosa Water at 707-543-3150.